Chetharrison328/Chetharrison328/README.md

 - 👋 Hi, my name is Chet Harrison @Chetharrison328
-- 👀 I’m interested in Linux System Administrator
+- 👀 I’m interested in becoming a Linux System Administrator
 - 🌱 I’m currently learning Linux, Python, Scripting, & more
 <!---
 Chetharrison328/Chetharrison328 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.